288 – Want to improve performance? – ask your local footy club.

 I was talking to a colleague who recently attended a well organised and highly informative national conference on asset management.
 It was a pity that only three people of the three hundred attending came from local government.
 The rest were from sugar refineries, steel mills, manufacturing, energy supply, defence, food production, mining, ports, railways, airlines, telephony and numerous other organisations from across Australia.
 Apparently there was a lot to be learned.
 So why was local government absent?

 Part of the explanation lies in the competing asset management conference run annually by the sector in Victoria.
-It is well attended by staff from many councils as part of their professional development and to support a sector initiative.
+They are well attended by staff from many councils as part of their professional development and to support a sector initiative.
 I suppose councils don’t see any value in sending staff to a conference that doesn’t focus specifically on local government assets or the way councils have chosen to manage their assets.

 A conference theme was disruption.
 Often it is outsiders who create disruption because they see things differently.
 Sometimes it happens when insiders are frustrated by the status quo and they venture outside the organisation’s comfort zone.
 Unfortunately, many organisations and industries are incapable of disrupting themselves.
 Attending conferences run by your industry is much more comfortable.